 Net fee and commission income fell by 24.4% to £15.2 million (2019: £20.1 million).
-This was driven particularly by the reduction in Commercial Finance new business in 2020 and in Retail Finance where some fees were waived due to the pandemic, described in more detail on page 20.
+This was driven particularly by the reduction in Commercial Finance new business in 2020 and in Retail Finance where some fees were waived due to the pandemic, described in more detail on page 20 of the Annual Report and Accounts.